Rapid Response Services For Laid Off Workers

 Rapid Response Services to Laid-Off Workers

-During Rapid Response, specialists trained to help you cope with job change will gather information about your needs and begin to organize the services necessary to help you return to work.
-At employee orientation meetings, you will be informed about services and benefits designed to help you get back on your feet, including:
+During Rapid Response, specialists trained to help you cope with job change will gather information about your current skills, your career interests, and other needs and begin to organize the services necessary to help you return to work.
+At orientation meetings, you will be informed about services and benefits designed to help you get back on your feet, including:

 - Career counseling and job search assistance